UttejNimma/To-Do-List-App/README.md

 # React + Vite
+To run this app: 1.download the code from repository 2.In terminal navigate to the folder
+3.Change directory to project directory
+4.run npm install
+5.Then run npm start to open project in localhost

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.